-Claire Connelly is a Researcher at Rebuilding Macroeconomics, hosted by the National Institute of Economic and Social Research, a visiting academic at the Institute for New Economic Thinking in Oxford, and a research fellow at the Global Institute for Sustainable Prosperity.
+Claire Connelly is a Researcher at Rebuilding Macroeconomics, hosted by the National Institute of Economic and Social Research, a visiting academic at the Institute for New Economic Thinking in Oxford, an honorary academic at the University College London, and a research fellow at the Global Institute for Sustainable Prosperity.

-She is conducting a data research study, collecting first-hand information from world-leading academics, policy makers & regulators, and members of the private sector, across multiple disciplines, identifying the data that could significantly enhance our understanding of the macroeconomy.
+Claire is conducting research studies in both data access and methodological practice, collecting first-hand information from world-leading academics, policy makers & regulators, and members of the private sector, across multiple disciplines, identifying the data that could significantly enhance our understanding of the macroeconomy, while exploring the relationship between evidence and policy-relevant knowledge: what it is, how macroeconomic conclusions are formed, how that knowledge is used to convince policy-makers, and the different explanatory models that have successfully guided recommendations through the Treasury, Cabinet, Parliament.

 Connelly has conducted interviews with distinguished practitioners at institutions and universities, including the Bank of England, the UK Treasury, and the Office of National Statistics, the University of Oxford, the University of Cambridge, the London School of Economics, and the University College London with the purpose of discovering what data is available, how it could be more accessible, what data could be collected in the future, and how it could be used.